CERNN/Hephflow/README.md

 ## Project Overview

-The MR-LBM for GPU implements the moment-based Lattice Boltzmann method, where the collision is carried out across moments from the 0th to the 2nd order.
+**Hephflow** implements the moment-based Lattice Boltzmann method, where the collision is carried out across moments from the 0th to the 2nd order.
 This project is intended primarily as a proof of concept, with many features still under development.

-This code is heavily based on the LBM implementation from [VISCOPLASTIC-LBM](https://github.com/CERNN/VISCOPLASTIC-LBM) and therefore, shares similar licensing terms.
+Hephflow is heavily based on the previous version [VISCOPLASTIC-LBM](https://github.com/CERNN/VISCOPLASTIC-LBM), and therefore shares similar licensing terms and design philosophy.

 ## Installation Guide